Regional support and intervention teams: what schools need to know

 For example, the supporting organisation may commission another body to support the school with attendance, if this is not a particular area of expertise for the main support organisation.

-Speaking this morning, deputy director for the South West Matt Stevenson said: “We certainly are envisaging that a lot of - not all of it - but a lot of the support that’s offered to schools through targeted support will be provided by multi-academy trusts”.
+Speaking this morning, Matt Stevenson, deputy director for the South West, said: “We certainly are envisaging that a lot of - not all of it - but a lot of the support that’s offered to schools through targeted support will be provided by multi-academy trusts.”

-The supporting organisation will receive funding to help with providing support, but Tes understands work on the mechanism of this is still ongoing.
+The supporting organisation will receive funding to help with providing support, but Tes understands that work on the funding mechanism is still ongoing.

 It was announced last week that the academy conversion support grant will end on 1 January 2025 and money for trusts to increase their capacity as they take on schools through the Trust Capacity Fund has been cut.